Quality Monitoring RFP Template for Call Centers

 Management Qualifications – don’t be afraid to ask for the experience and background of the key people in the vendor organization.
 Make sure you are dealing with seasoned professionals for the work you are contracting and get the vendor to identify who those people are.
 If the vendor needs to hire people to meet your RFP requirements, have them establish a template for qualified cations for those people.

-Analyst Profile – find out who the people are that will be doing the work…their qualified cations, their location, how they are trained and managed on a day-to-day basis.
+Analyst Profile – find out who the people are that will be doing the work…their qualified cations, their location, and how they are trained and managed on a day-to-day basis.
 If the vendor does not currently have analysts that meet your requirements, that doesn’t mean they can’t hire appropriately…establish the requirement and have the vendor identify how they would get them trained.

 Meet the People – ask the vendors to meet and greet the people you will be working with.
 This business is a relationship-driven business and if your Quality teams can’t work together well then you are throwing money out the window.